Can Abdominoplasty in Sydney Help Me?

 There will also be a period of swelling above the horizontal scar which will improve over a period of three months as the lymph tissue establishes new channels of drainage.

-For these reasons, this procedure should not be taken lightly.
+For these reasons, this procedure of abdominoplasty in Sydney should not be taken lightly.
 However, for many, the chance to finally rid themselves of the unsightly apron of skin makes this procedure an easy decision, despite the slow recovery.

 What Are the After-Effects of Abdominoplasty?